monkeypad/pmw3360-breakout/README.md

 # PMW3360 breakout board

-This repository contains PCB design files for an optical sensor PIXART PMW3360 and a breakout board, a company popular for self-made keyboards and self-made mice.
+This repository contains PCB design files for an optical sensor PIXART PMW3360 and a breakout board.

 This board can be used for making your DIY keyboard with trackball, mouse, or trackball.
 This board is equipped with a regulator, so either 5V or 3.3V logic can be used.